bq-wrongway/cosmic-noise/README.md

 An ambient noise player built with Rust and Iced, heavily inspired by Blanket.

+The audio heavy lifting is done by [kira](https://github.com/tesselode/kira) library!

 ## Features

 -  Multiple ambient sound tracks (rain, waves, birds, etc. they are basically taken from Blanke, i will add later background tracks unique to this player)